Remy's Ratatouille Adventure

-Ride experience
+Summary

 The attraction's exterior is that of Gusteau's restaurant, and the surrounding buildings of a Parisian plaza, with the queue set in an artist's loft leading to the rooftops of Paris, where guests are "shrunk" to the size of a rat.

 After guests board their "ratmobiles" on the roof of Gusteau's restaurant, Remy and the spirit of Chef Auguste Gusteau are deciding which meal to prepare for them.
 After deciding on their famous ratatouille dish, Remy and the guests fall through a swinging roof glass-pane, landing on the restaurant kitchen floor.
 This starts a chase sequence with Remy leading the guests and other rats away from the cooks, passing through the walk-in freezer and under a hot oven.

 Guests eventually end up in the dining area, attracting attention from customers and causing a riot.
 Chef Skinner tries to get rid of the rats and the guests, while Alfredo Linguini tries to help them escape into a nearby vent.
 The escape through the vent in the walls is almost wrecked by Skinner, who angrily attempts to grab the guests through the venting grids.
 In the end, they make it safely to Remy's kitchen, where the cooking of the ratatouille is ongoing.

 The guests are bid farewell by Remy and the spirit of Gusteau, while the rat colony is feasting on Remy's cooking.
 In Paris, the attraction exits at the restaurant Bistro Chez Rémy, unlike at Epcot.

 Patton Oswalt, Peter Sohn, Lou Romano, and Brad Garrett reprise their voice roles from the original film as Remy, Emile, Linguini and Gusteau, respectively.